We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Anyone can use the Lunderg CPAP Pillow thanks to its two-side design.
+Anyone can use the Lunderg CPAP Pillow thanks to its two-sided design.
 However, it’s especially suitable for side sleepers using a CPAP machine for sleep apnea.

-Reviewers say the cut-outs accommodate their masks, allowing them to sleep a lot better than before they got the pillow.
+Reviewers say the cut-outs accommodate their masks, allowing them to sleep better than before they got the pillow.
 Side sleepers report not needing to adjust their mask while using the CPAP pillow.